x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/exchange-auditing-reports/non-owner-mailbox-access-report.md

 You can also specify the type of non-owner access, also called the logon type, to search for.
 Here are your options:

-- **All non-owners** Search for access by administrators and delegated users inside your organization.
+- **All non-owners**: Search for access by administrators and delegated users inside your organization.
 Also includes access user outside of your organization.

-- **External users** Search for access by users outside of your organization.
+- **External users**: Search for access by users outside of your organization.

-- **Administrators and delegated users** Search for access by administrators and delegated users inside your organization.
+- **Administrators and delegated users**: Search for access by administrators and delegated users inside your organization.

-- **Administrators** Search for access by administrators in your organization.
+- **Administrators**: Search for access by administrators in your organization.

 ### How do you know this worked?